DrrDom/crem/docs/fragment-databases/fragment-sets.md

 # Fragment sets

-A v1 database can hold several **fragment sets** in one file.
+A v1 or v2 database can hold several **fragment sets** in one file.
 Each set is a separate frequency column on every `radiusN` table, so the same deduplicated `envs` and `frags` tables are shared while each set records how often a fragment occurs *within that set*.